 7. Travelling at Rush Hour

 Only do so if absolutely necessary!
-The tube gets so busy between the hours of 7.30am and 9.30am and again in the evening between 5pm and 7pm and it can be stressful – which is definitely not something you want when you’re on holiday!
+The tube gets so busy between the hours of 7.30am and 9.30am and again in the evening between 5pm and 7pm.
+It can be stressful – which is definitely not something you want when you’re on holiday!

 8. A Full English is Called Full for a Reason